From challenge comes change: managing difficult conversations

 It takes courage and confidence to express an opposing opinion or have a challenging discussion, whether in-person or through a virtual meeting.

-Here, RADA Business tutor Kath Burlinson shares some simple advice to help women feel empowered to make their voices heard, even in challenging situations.
+Here, RADA Business tutor Kath Burlinson shares some simple advice to help you feel empowered to make your voice heard, even in challenging situations.

 How can we mentally and physically prepare ourselves for complex conversations?

 When we talk about preparing ourselves, we don’t just mean mentally, but physically as well – we call this the embodied process.

 Shake your body out before you start your meeting, so that it feels loose and relaxed.